 And, unlike other countries, the US uniquely takes great exception to any requirement to report gender data; in the US anything related to gender that cannot be somehow beneficial to women is simply censored out.
 As is universal for all US “mainstream news” outlets, the above New York Times piece makes no mention of gender, but does state, “Compared with other countries with similar average scores, the United States, in all three assessments, usually had more people in the highest proficiency levels, and more in the lowest.”
 I’d bet the farm that those vast differences between large numbers in high and large numbers in low are very strongly related to gender – to the disadvantage of males.
 If they were not, American women would be screaming with knee-jerk predictability.
 Even in the OECD study, obviously in deference to women who dominate the American “education” industry, American gender data is deeply buried.
 Notice that the last paragraph of the New York Times article typically brings up the old tried and true matters of immigration and race to deflect attention away from the far more important matter of gender.
 It’s a very common propaganda technique serving the interests of the MAJORITY portion of the US population – at the expense of everyone else.
 That majority heavily skews the overall results and effectively buries their true meaning.

-Obviously the women running US “education” are fearful of the public learning just how poorly our schools are educating boys and thus hide it all behind nebulous “uni-sex” numbers – a sexist propaganda tactic that would have sent American women into explosive orbit as late as the 1990s.
+Obviously the women running US “education” are fearful of the public learning just how poorly their schools are educating boys and thus hide it all behind nebulous “uni-sex” numbers – a sexist propaganda tactic that would have sent American women into explosive orbit as late as the 1990s.
 The truth is that girls are now doing FAR better than boys, FAR better than boys were EVER doing against girls in the distant past.
 Our schools teach solely to girls – which is the most blatant violation possible of 1972 US federal civil rights law demanding gender balance throughout all of American education.
 (Notice that gender is now even censored out of all Fourth Estate reporting on education, not just by the school apparatus.
 The power of self-interested American women is supreme.)

 All while American men sit there, ostensibly oblivious, feverishly playing video games.